fleetdm/fleet/handbook/security.md

 The setting number in this document are the recommendation numbers from the CIS document.

+The detailed configuration deployed to your Mac can always be inspected by using the *Profiles* app under *System Preferences*.

 Our policy, which applies to Fleet owned laptops purchased via Apple's DEP (Device Enrollment Program), consists of:

 #### Enabling automatic updates